SAFARI BY BOAT & CHIMPANZEE TRACKING AWAY FROM CROWDS

 Queen Elizabeth National Park & Kalinzu Forest

-Queen Elizabeth National Park enjoys a fabulous rift valley setting between lakes Edward and George at the foot of the Rwenzori Mountains.
+Queen Elizabeth National Park, Uganda's popular park enjoys a fabulous rift valley setting between lakes Edward and George at the foot of the Rwenzori Mountains.
 A variety of habitats including savannah, acacia, woodland, forest, wetland, and open water support a wide range of mammal and bird species.
 Enjoy the best possible introduction to African birding as you seek Queen Elizabeth’s 604 species.
 Check off birds, mammals, and reptiles galore while you cruise across the Rift Valley on the Kazinga channel.

 Boat cruises on the Kazinga channel